po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

 * How can we implement arrow functions as callbacks in this activity?

 Use [Google](https://www.google.com) or another search engine to research this.

----
-© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.

   ```

 ### 13. BREAK (30 min)